Higher-Order Behavioural Conformances via Fibrations: Abstract Higher-Order Specifications

-\begin{example}[\pSKI and \pBCK] The AHOS $\S_\pSKI$ modelling the language \pSKI (\Cref{ex:ahos-pSKI}) is complete w.r.t.~the pointwise DCPO structure on $\Set(\Lambda_\pSKI,\D(\{\bot\}+\Lambda_\pSKI^{\Lambda_\pSKI}))$.
-The map $\Gamma$ of \Cref{def:complete-ahos-can-model} is precisely the map \eqref{eq:Gamma-pSKI}; we have already observed in \Cref{sec:prob-comb-logic} that this map is monotone since the operational rules of \pSKI are.
-Thus, the canonical model of $\S_\pSKI$ is the higher-order coalgebra $\gamma_\pSKI$ defined in \eqref{eq:op-model-pSKI-untyped}.
-Similarly, the canonical model of the complete AHOS $\S_\BCK$ (\Cref{ex:ahos-pBCK}) is the higher-order coalgebra $\gamma_\pBCK$ given by \eqref{eq:op-model-pBCK-untyped}. \end{example} We conclude this section with a discussion of existing categorical frameworks related to AHOS. \begin{rem} AHOS form a common generalization of two operational specification frameworks known in the literature, namely \emph{biGSOS}~\cite{rot19} and \emph{higher-order abstract GSOS}~\cite{gmstu23}.
+\begin{example}[\SKI, \pSKI, \pBCK] The AHOS $\S_\SKI$ for \SKI (\Cref{ex:ahos-SKI}) is complete w.r.t.\ to the pointwise DCPO structure on $\HOCoalg_{\Lambda_\SKI}(B_0)$.
+The map $\Gamma$ of \Cref{def:complete-ahos-can-model} is precisely the map \eqref{eq:Gamma-SKI}; thus, the canonical model of $\S_\pSKI$ is the higher-order coalgebra $\gamma_\pSKI$ defined in \eqref{eq:op-model-pSKI-untyped0}.
+Analogously, the canonical models for $\S_\pSKI$ and $\S_\pBCK$ are the coalgebras \eqref{eq:op-model-pSKI-untyped} and \eqref{eq:op-model-pBCK-untyped}. \end{example} We conclude this section with a discussion of existing categorical frameworks related to AHOS. \begin{rem} AHOS form a common generalization of two operational specification frameworks known in the literature, namely \emph{biGSOS}~\cite{rot19} and \emph{higher-order abstract GSOS}~\cite{gmstu23}.
 In more detail: \begin{enumerate} \item AHOS are a higher-order version of \emph{monotone biGSOS specifications}~\cite{rot19}.
 The latter are natural transformations of type $\Sigma B^\infty \to B\Sigmas$ for an endofunctor (rather than mixed variance bifunctor) $B$.
 Our construction of the operational model of a complete AHOS as a least fixed point extends a corresponding construction from \emph{op.~cit.} to the higher-order setting. \item AHOS also relate to the recently introduced \emph{higher-order abstract GSOS} framework~\cite{gmstu23}.
 The core ingredient of the latter is the notion of \emph{higher-order GSOS law}, which is essentially the same as a depth-$1$ AHOS (subject to additional dinaturality conditions).
 To construct the operational model of a higher-order GSOS law, no order on $B$ is necessary: there is a \emph{unique} higher-order coalgebra~$\gamma$ making \eqref{eq:rho-model-depth-n} with $n=1$ commute, and it can be defined via structural induction (using initiality of the algebra $\Lambda=\mu\Sigma$) rather than as an order-theoretic least fixed point.
 This is no longer true for depth-$n$ AHOS where $n\geq 2$.
 The present notion of AHOS can thus be regarded as a substantially more general and flexible version of higher-order abstract GSOS.
 In particular, due to restriction to operational models definable by structural induction, the latter framework is inherently tailored to small-step operational semantics.
 Operational rules corresponding to a big-step semantics can only be captured indirectly in higher-order abstract GSOS, namely by generating them from a small-step specification.
 This requires syntactic restrictions on the format, such as an explicit syntactic distinction between values and computations, and a complex technical condition on higher-order GSOS laws called \emph{strong separatedness}~\cite{gpt25}.
 In contrast, our present AHOS framework captures big-step operational semantics directly, and with a remarkably simple categorical setup.
 The operational model of an AHOS is, in contrast to the approach of higher-order abstract GSOS, constructed via a form of rule induction (corresponding to the order-theoretic construction of a least fixed point), not via the more restrictive structural induction.
 It is the use of rule induction that allows modelling rules that require unravelling more than one layer of behaviours (like the rule for application in \Cref{fig:skirules-untyped1}), which is typical for big-step specifications. \end{enumerate} \end{rem}